Introduction to Colorado Wine Country

 Palisade | The Heart of Colorado Wine Country

-This list wouldn’t be complete without mentioning Palisade, located in the heart of the Grand Valley, aka the Colorado wine country.
-Home to more than 25 Colorado wineries, Palisade is a must visit for wine lovers, and for those seeking outdoor thrills – the pairing is equally delicious.
+This list wouldn’t be complete without mentioning Palisade, located in the heart of the Grand Valley, aka Colorado’s wine country.
+Grand Junction serves as a gateway to Colorado’s wine country and is a hub for winery tours, with Palisade being home to more than 25 Colorado wineries.
+Palisade is a must visit for wine lovers, and for those seeking outdoor thrills – the pairing is equally delicious.
+Downtown Palisade is a central hub for wine tasting, local attractions, and exploring the region’s historic charm.

-The Palisade Fruit & Wine Byway, aka “The Fruit Loop” is one of the popular biking routes through the Colorado wine country as it takes you along the Colorado River, in and out of vineyards, tasting rooms, orchards and fruit stands.
+The Palisade Fruit & Wine Byway, aka “The Fruit Loop,” is one of the popular biking routes through Colorado’s wine country as it takes you along the Colorado River, in and out of vineyards, tasting rooms, orchards and fruit stands, and past the scenic foot of Mount Garfield, a notable landmark.
 Topped off with stunning views of the Grand Valley.

-One of the more unique ways to see – not sip – the Colorado wine country is to book a guide tour with Palisade Wine Country Float Trips.
-The two-hour tour takes you down the Colorado River where you can view different vineyards and orchards (April to October).
+One of the more unique ways to see – not sip – Colorado’s wine country is to book a guided tour with Palisade Wine Country Float Trips.
+The two-hour tour takes you down the Colorado River where you can view different vineyards and orchards (April to October), and you’ll also be near the Gunnison River, another important waterway in the region.
 You can also rent a kayak, paddle board or canoe instead.
 Just to clarify, the tour does not stop at any vineyards.
 But, you can take your own Colorado wine on the tour to do your own, private tastings.

 Those aren’t the only outdoor activities in Palisade though.
 East of town, you’ll find DeBeque Canyon and the Colorado River State Park where you can camp, fish and boat.
-For horse lovers, check out the Little Bookcliffs Wild Horse Range, home to 30,000 acres of rugged terrain and herds wild horses.
+For horse lovers, check out the Little Bookcliffs Wild Horse Range, home to 30,000 acres of rugged terrain and herds wild horses at the foot of the surrounding mountains.
 We’ll be exploring Little Bookcliffs soon, but don’t tell Princess Two – it’s a surprise!

 What’s your favorite town or spot for wine tasting in Colorado?